Tutorial

 Uncertainty propagation

 We have already looked at uncertainty propagation in passing.
-Such benchmark problems are essentially equivalent to forward models; however, their documentation specifies a distribution of input parameters, and the goal is to determine (properties of) the resulting distribution of model outputs.
+Propagation benchmark problems are essentially equivalent to forward models; however, their documentation specifies a distribution of input parameters, and the goal is to determine (properties of) the resulting distribution of model outputs.

 docker run -it -p 4243:4243 linusseelinger/benchmark-muq-beam-propagation:latest